-Contributors comprise: Professor David Bailey (Aston University); Professor Lisa De Propris (University of Birmingham); Paul Hildreth (UCL); Edward Jones (UCL); Professor Philip McCann (University of Sheffield); Professor Raquel Ortega Argilés (University of Birmingham); Dr Philip Tomlinson (Bath University); and Sally Hardy (CEO, Regional Studies Association).
+Contributors comprise: Professor David Bailey (Aston University); Professor Lisa De Propris (University of Birmingham); Paul Hildreth (UCL); Edward Jones (UCL); Professor Philip McCann (University of Sheffield); Professor Raquel Ortega Argilés (University of Birmingham); Dr Philip Tomlinson (Bath University), Professor Ron Martin (Cambridge University); and Sally Hardy (CEO, Regional Studies Association).

 We are pleased to submit this response to the Industrial Strategy consultation which is drafted by those named above and sent on behalf of the Association’s Board.
 We respond to a number of questions below.
 Our key, overarching point in response to the Green Paper is that any new industrial strategy for the UK needs to link places, sectors and technologies and have a commitment of resources requisite to meet the scale of the challenge that the UK faces.